 The organization houses no more than 20 children and youth at one location, and in exceptional circumstances, makes necessary physical, administrative, and programmatic accommodations to house additional children on a time-limited basis.

-Interpretation: If state or local licensing authority requires or permits a higher maximum capacity, the organization should: (1) supply supporting documentation; and (2) demonstrate a staff-to-child/youth ratio sufficient to ensure appropriate supervision and treatment.
+Interpretation: If the state or local licensing authority requires or permits a higher maximum capacity, the organization should: (1) supply supporting documentation; and (2) demonstrate that it has sufficient staffing and capacity to ensure appropriate supervision and services.

-SH 9.06
+SH 10.06

-Children and youth have sufficient uninterrupted sleep and, when practical, follow their usual and familiar routines for bedtime, bathing, and meals.
+Children and youth have sufficient uninterrupted sleep and, to the extent possible and appropriate, follow their usual and familiar routines for bedtime, bathing, and meals.

-SH 9.07
+SH 10.07